WhitelistVideo

 For iPhone/iPad:

-1. Download WhitelistVideo from the App Store
+1. Get WhitelistVideo from the App Store.

 For Android:

-1. Download WhitelistVideo from Google Play
+1. Download WhitelistVideo from Google Play.

-2. Install on your child's device
+2. Install it on the device.

-4. Approve channels from parent dashboard
+4. Approve your channels from the dashboard.

-5. YouTube Shorts are automatically blocked
+5. Shorts are gone.

 For Chromebook:

-1. Install WhitelistVideo extension
+1. Install the WhitelistVideo extension.

-2. Set up supervised Chrome profile
+2. Use a supervised Chrome profile.

 For Desktop (Windows/Mac):